-When the pandemic lockdown initially went into effect early last spring, there were plenty of jokes about the "baby boom" that would undoubtedly occur due to couples being home together 24/7 and finally having enough time to get busy.
+When the pandemic lockdown initially went into effect early last spring, there were plenty of jokes about the "baby boom" that would undoubtedly occur due to couples being home together 24/7 and finally having enough time to get have sex.
 It sounded plausible at first, right?
 But it wasn't long before the true toll of the pandemic began to weigh on us—on mothers most of all.

 The data we collected for our 2021 State of Motherhood survey showed a staggering number of women have been dramatically impacted by the pandemic in every facet of their lives.

 While this may not be surprising given that we live in a patriarchal society that devalues the paid and emotional labor of people who are not white, cisgender males, it's incredibly disheartening.

 Over 11,000 women responded to our fourth annual State of Motherhood survey, and the data we collected aligned with US Census demographic data to ensure we presented an accurate representation of today's millennial mother.
 Out of those surveyed, 41% of mothers say they're having less sex as a direct result of the pandemic.

 Why are we having less sex when we're spending more time with our partners than ever before?

 Just because many couples are home together most of the time doesn't mean things are all rose petals and Kenny G. Lots of togetherness comes with its own stressors as everyone has tried to adjust to a radically different state of normalcy.
 While it's no secret that moms typically carry a much heavier mental load in households across the US, the pandemic shined a spotlight on inequality at home.